philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 JavaScript code is executed in one thread, meaning that only one line of JavaScript can be run at any given time.
 The same thread is also responsible for other document lifecycles, like layout and paint.[^1] This means that whenever JavaScript code runs, the browser is blocked from doing anything else.

 To keep the user interface responsive, we only have a very short timeframe before we need to be able to receive the next input events.
 At the Chrome Dev Summit 2018, Shubhie Panicker and Jason Miller gave a talk, [A Quest to Guarantee Responsiveness](https://developer.chrome.com/devsummit/schedule/scheduling-on-off-main-thread).
-During the talk, they presented the browser’s run loop visualization, in which we can see that we only have 16ms (on a typical 60Hz screen) before the next frame is drawn and the next events need to be processed:
+During the talk, they presented the browser’s run loop visualization, in which we can see that we only have 16ms (on a typical 60Hz screen) before the next frame is drawn and the next event needs to be processed:

 ![The browser event loop starts by running input handlers.
 Then it runs animation frame callbacks, and it ends with document lifecycles (style, layout, paint).
 All of this should complete within one frame, which is approximately 16ms on a 60Hz display.](event-loop-browser.png)

 Most JavaScript frameworks (including the current version of React) will run updates synchronously.
-We can think of this as a function `render()` that will only return once the DOM is updated.
+We can think of this behavior as a function `render()` that will only return once the DOM is updated.
 During this time, the main thread is blocked.

 ## Problems with Current Solutions